Criminal Arrests ~ Texas Board of Nursing (BON)

 - court martials or other times of military judgements, punishments, or actions

-If you have other questions about a criminal arrest or conviction that could impact your nursing license, or if you would like to schedule your free legal consultation, please call (503) 232-9280, or e-mail email@example.com.
+If you have other questions about a criminal arrest or conviction that could impact your nursing license, or if you would like to schedule your free legal consultation, call (512) 829-5619, or e-mail firstname.lastname@example.org.
+Note that the free consultation is ONLY for professional licensing matters.